List of Easter eggs in Tesla products: The Tesla beating heart

-This Easter egg was a hoax and cannot be activated.
 On November 17, 2018, Joel Paglione made a post to Imgur claiming that if both charge port-like panels are pushed at the same time, which looks like one is awkwardly hugging the back of the car, a second charge port opens up on the right side of the car and a pulsing/beating red heart light is displayed.
 This Easter egg was determined to be a complete fabrication.